okuvshynov/vimqq/README.md

 # vim quick question (vim-qq)

-vim ai chat plugin with the following focus areas:
+vim plugin with the following focus areas:
 * communication with local models and paid APIs within the same chat session;
-* explanation/education/code review rather than code completion, infill, generation, etc. Reading and understanding code is harder and more time-consuming part compared to writing;
+* focusing on explanation/education/code review rather than code completion, infill, generation, etc. Reading and understanding code is harder and more time-consuming part compared to writing;

 LLMs are still not too good at generating complex code, especially if the change is spread across many files in huge repo, which is precisely what many important code changes are.
-At the same time, LLMs are reasonably good at trying to explain what the code is trying to accomplish, pretty good at suggesting alternatives/cleaner ways/already existing tools to achieve something, etc. I view it as having a hybrid coach/assistant model, where, while an athlete or an executive might be 'better' than coach (same as humans are better software engineers than LLMs), coach can provide useful, unique and valuable insights.
+At the same time, LLMs are reasonably good at trying to explain what the code is trying to accomplish, pretty good at suggesting alternatives/cleaner ways/already existing tools to achieve something, etc. We can think of it as a hybrid coach/assistant.
+While an athlete might be 'better' than their coach (just as humans are better software engineers than LLMs), coach can provide useful, unique and valuable insights.

 The expectations here are:
 * It won't write much code for me;